pixelsdb/pixels-presto/README.md

 ```
 `log-dir` should point to an existing directory where the listener logs will appear.

 ### Run Queries

 Follow the instructions [here](https://github.com/pixelsdb/pixels#start-pixels) to start Pixels and use it in Presto.
+It is similar as using Pixels in Trino.
 Then you can [evaluate the queries in TPC-H](https://github.com/pixelsdb/pixels#tpc-h-evaluation).